CortexIntelligentAutomation/docs/content/en/docs/2023.7/Reference/data-types/concurrency/semaphores/semaphore-settings.md

 ## Summary

-The `SemaphoreSettings` data type represent the settings used to configure a [Semaphore].
+The `SemaphoreSettings` data type represents the settings used to configure a [Semaphore].

 | | |
 |-|-|